CAM: A Causality-based Analysis Framework for Multi-Agent Code Generation Systems: Introduction

 To gauge the reliability of CAM, we empirically validate CAM's reliability by comparing its identified feature importance against manual analysis, demonstrating strong agreement with Kendall's correlation coefficients~\cite{kendall1938new} ranging from 0.76 to 0.91.
 On this basis, we conduct a comprehensive analysis of feature importance patterns that lead to intriguing findings for MACGS design and deployment.
 First, we uncover a previously overlooked phenomenon: \emph{context-dependent features}—features whose importance manifests primarily through interactions with other features.
 For instance, in 78.8\% of cases, \texttt{Program\_Lang} (programming language for code implementation) affects the system correctness only when simultaneously intervened with other features.
 This context-dependency indicates that failures arise not only from individual feature errors, but may also stem from subtle incompatibilities between seemingly correct intermediate features.
 This finding reveals a critical insight for improving MACGS: quality assurance for MACGS should move beyond module-level validation to incorporate cross-feature consistency checks.
 Furthermore, we reveal that different backend LLMs exhibit distinct capabilities across subtasks, motivating hybrid multi-backend architectures for MACGS, where different backend LLMs are assigned to specific stages.
-Empirical validation of a hybrid backend MACGS achieves up to 7.2\% Pass@1 improvement compared to uniform backend configurations, underscoring the potential of hybrid architectures as a promising direction for future MACGS design.
-Moreover, we demonstrate CAM's practical utility through two causality-guided downstream applications: (1) failure repair, which achieves a 73.3\% success rate by optimizing only the top-3 ranked features, and (2) feature pruning, which reduces intermediate output token consumption by up to 66.8\% while maintaining or even improving code generation performance.
+Empirical validation of a hybrid backend MACGS achieves up to {7.3\%} Pass@1 improvement compared to uniform backend configurations, underscoring the potential of hybrid architectures as a promising direction for future MACGS design.
+Moreover, we demonstrate CAM's practical utility through two causality-guided downstream applications: (1) failure repair, which achieves a {73.6\%} success rate by optimizing only the top-3 ranked features, and (2) feature pruning, which reduces intermediate output token consumption by up to 33.6\% with negligible or sometimes positive performance impact. {We further demonstrate the generalizability of CAM to prominent MACGS and a reasoning model backend, establishing CAM as a broadly applicable analysis tool.}

 Overall, we summarize our contributions as follows:

 \begin{itemize}[leftmargin=*,noitemsep,topsep=0pt]

 \item We identify and address a critical challenge in MACGS: understanding how intermediate outputs causally influence final code correctness.
 For the first time, we introduce actual causality to systematically analyze MACGS, establishing causality analysis as an effective approach for understanding and improving MACGS.